 - Shorten the baking time slightly to avoid over baking at the higher temperature; from my experience that can often be as much as 10-15 minutes; so check early and often until your test pick comes out clean.

-- You need to decrease yeast, sugar and raise time a bit when baking bread at high altitudes.
+- You need to decrease yeast and sugar as well as raise time a bit when baking bread at high altitudes.
 This may take some practice to get it just right for your neck of the woods!

 - Watch to make sure your dough just doubles; it will take less time than most recipes indicate.
 Because of less air pressure, it can more easily rise too much and not hold up to baking without collapsing and resulting in tough and dense bread.